 See full summary »

-In the Madrid of the 19th century a young man plays roulette.
+In 19th century Madrid a young man plays roulette.
 A mysterious character helps him by pointing with his walking stick the next number where the ball is going to fall.
 The protagonist is the only one able to see him.
-The mysterious man turn out to be the ghost of an archaelogist and ask the young man to defend his daughter from a gang of hunchbacks.Written by
+The mysterious man turns out to be the ghost of an archaelogist and asks the young man to defend his niece from a gang of hunchbacks.Written by

 Miguel A. Andrade <firstname.lastname@example.org>

 7 of 13 people found this review helpful.

 Was this review helpful to you?

 | Report this